rpietro/job_skills_finding/job_skills.md

 ### Reproducible research
-In order to follow a reproducible research protocol, we have written our final manuscript using Rmarkdown, which combines the R language with the [Markdown markup](http://daringfireball.net/projects/markdown/), ultimately allowing us to leave all calculations and data manipulation within the article text.
-All data sets and respective analytical scripts were provided in CSV (comma separated value) formats in open public repositories including [Figshare](http://figshare.com/) and [Github](https://github.com/).
-In addition, we have also stored the version of the software used in this analysis and deposited it within our Github and Figshare repositories, ultimately decreasing the probability of reproducibility issues during subsequent attempts to reproduce our analyses. <!-- add paper that recommends this procedure -->
+In order to follow a reproducible research protocol, we have written our manuscript while the project was ongoing, using the [Git]() versioning system and the [Github]() application.
+Specifically we used [Rmarkdown](), which combines the R statistical language with the [Markdown markup](http://daringfireball.net/projects/markdown/), ultimately allowing us to leave all calculations and data manipulation within the article text.
+All data sets and respective analytical scripts were provided in JSON (JavaScript Object Notation) in open public repositories including [Figshare](http://figshare.com/) and [Github](https://github.com/).
+In addition, we have also stored the version of the software used in this analysis and deposited it within our Github and Figshare repositories, ultimately decreasing the probability of problems during subsequent attempts to reproduce our analyses. <!-- add paper that recommends this procedure -->

 ## Results